- Check if your spelling is correct, or try removing filters.

 Similar to Parks For All of Us, this initiative will facilitate the creation of a citywide infrastructure funding program.
 This will ensure that projects are prioritized and funded in a streamlined manner to efficiently address the infrastructure gaps of areas with the greatest needs, which will result in delivering infrastructure faster across the City.

-This initiative will create a standardized Citywide fee for new development to streamline public investments with an emphasis on:
+This initiative creates a standardized Citywide fee for new development to streamline public investments with an emphasis on:

 - Addressing historical investment inequities.